Jarvin-M/packaging-reusable-code/README.md

 [[_TOC_]]
-# Packaging reusable code- Azure DevOps
+# Packaging code on Azure DevOps

-**How do you package reusable code in a private pypi repository**
+**How do you package code in a private pypi repository**

 Large projects especially those with high collaborative teams often have code that is reusable across teams.
 Packaging this code makes the code’s functionality easily available, version-controlled and maintainable.
 Instead of the different teams reinventing the wheel, they can utilise the standardised implementation of the reusable functionality.